emrekaya25/emrekaya25/README.md

 # 💫 About Me:
-Hi , Im Nurettin Emre Kaya<br>Im a computer engineering student 4/4<br>and currently working as a junior developer at Ahlatcı Holding.
+Hi , Im Nurettin Emre Kaya<br>Im a computer engineer who graduated in 2025<br>and currently working as a junior developer at Ahlatcı Holding.

 ## 🌐 Socials: